txt/se22/docs/hw2.md

 - The real goal here is to get your group to practice working together.
 - You have five people in your group.
 Time to divide and conqueor.

+    Note, write as much as you can from scratch.
+So, in Python, no Pandas or scikitlearn.

 ## What to hand in:
 - A repo, to Moodle, with all the code and the output of your code (in `out1.txt` in `/docs/out`).
 - That output shows the results of running six tests cases (see below).